Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 Martin Margiela is the most elusive figure in fashion.

-Alison Chernick’s 12-minute documentary traces Margiela’s career and aesthetic through interviews with an assortment of industry figures.
+Alison Chernick’s 12-minute documentary traces Margiela’s career and aesthetic through interviews with various industry figures.

 From former boss Jean-Paul Gaultier to Vogue’s Suzy Menkes, the film offers a brilliant insight into the history of a man who changed and obscured the face of fashion.